 To describe the precision of the standing stock estimates in this report, we have used percent relative error, which we computed as the average half credible interval (upper 95% credible limit minus the lower credible limit divided by two and then divided by the mean and expressed as a percentage Krebs 1999).
-It is important to note that standing stock estimates and confidence intervals reported here will differ in future years' reports if estimates of size-specific snorkeling detection probability are further refined by additional mark-recapture experiments, or in the case where site-specific habitat or environmental variables (e.g., temperature, mean depth, etc.) are incorporated into the observation component of the HBM models, if they are found to be significant predictors of snorkeling detection probability.

 Fish/km was calculated by dividing the standing stock estimate by the total length of the Coquitlam River (10.3 km).
-Fish/100 m2 was calculated as the average density of the sampling sites.
+Fish/ $100 \text{ m}^2$ was calculated as the average density of the sampling sites.
 This is because the total area of the studied zone of the Coquitlam River is not assessed each year.